Increase Melatonin Naturally: Tips for Improving Your Sleep

 Aim for some sunshine and exercise in the daytime.
 Scientists say that getting as little as 10 minutes a day of continuous sun exposure can lower your evening cortisol levels and allow you to wind down and get quality sleep.

-In contrast, overexposure to lights from electronics or TVs can throw off your circadian rhythm by tricking your mind into thinking that it’s still daytime, causing you to be more alert, thus making it harder to fall asleep and get good rest at night.
-Turn off the tech at least an hour before bedtime since these light-emitting devices actually suppress the body’s natural release of melatonin.
+Overexposure to lights from electronics or TVs can throw off your circadian rhythm by tricking your mind into thinking that it's still daytime.
+Turn off the tech at least an hour before bedtime since these light-emitting devices actually suppress the body's natural release of melatonin.

 Stick To That New Sleep Routine